http4k/http4k/src/docs/guide/modules/contracts/index.md

 - **Auto-validating** - the `Route` contract is automatically validated on each call for required-fields and type conversions, removing the requirement  for any validation code to be written by the API user.
 Invalid calls result in a `HTTP 400
  (BAD_REQUEST)` response.
 - **Self-describing:** - a generated endpoint is provided which describes all of the `Routes` in that module.
-Implementations include [OpenApi/Swagger](http://swagger.io/) documentation, including generation of [JSON schema]
+Implementations include [OpenApi v2 & v3/Swagger](http://swagger.io/) documentation, including generation of [JSON schema]
 (http://json-schema.org/) models for messages.
 - **Security:** to secure the `Routes`  against unauthorised access.
 Current implementations include `ApiKey`.